AkatGabrielGoncalves/Teste-4---FrontEnd/README.md

 ### **Description**

-- The backend was written in plain javascript to keep it simple, it uses Express.js to create a server and the postgres driver to communicate with the database
+- The backend was written in plain javascript to keep it simple, it uses Express.js to create a server and the postgres driver to communicate with the database.
 - The backend expects to use a database populated with the following data:
   - [data](https://github.com/AkatGabrielGoncalves/Teste-3---Banco-de-dados/blob/master/cadastro_op/Relatorio_cadop.csv)
   - You can use my repository: [Test 3](https://github.com/AkatGabrielGoncalves/Teste-3---Banco-de-dados) which has a postgres script for populating the database.